exercism/v3/languages/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 ### Finding the index of items.

-`.index()` will provide you the index number of the first occurance of the item you pass in.
-If you do not have any occurances of the item, a `ValueError` is raised.
+`.index()` will provide you the index number of the first occurrence of the item you pass in.
+If you do not have any occurrences of the item, a `ValueError` is raised.
 If you do not need the exact position of an item and are only checking that it is present on the list, the built-in `in` operator is more efficient.

 Index starts with 0.